How did everything begin?

 mainland into the seas making them salty.

 (...)
-The formation of organic material from simple
+The formation of organic material from

-experiments, electrical discharges were conducted into a
+such experiments, electrical discharges were conducted into

-closed container containing methane, ammonia, hydrogen and
+a closed container containing methane, ammonia, hydrogen and

 water vapor.
 The result was many organic substances, e.g.